wodrobina/HibernateCompedium/README.md

 Document is on [post](https://vladmihalcea.com/the-best-way-to-map-a-onetomany-association-with-jpa-and-hibernate/) which shows the different ways of mapping `@oneToMany`.
 The entry does not cover all the possibilities of creating this type of relationship and the mode of operation, which I intend to expand in this document.

 In my examples, I will use the relationship between the entities `Product` and` Review`.
-At the outset, I assume ** a two-way relationship ** between objects where `Product` will be the dominant one.

 ## Product
 ### Class description